tromp/cuckoo/README.md

 Performance
 --------------

-The runtime of a single proof attempt on a 4GHz i7-4790K is under 12 seconds for a single-threaded matrix30s using 3200MB.
-Using only 200MB, cuckoo30stx8 is about 4x slower.
+The runtime of a single proof attempt for a 2^30 node graph on a 4GHz i7-4790K is 10.5 seconds with the single-threaded matrix solver, using 3200MB (or 2200MB with slower cycle recovery).
+This reduces to 3.5 seconds with 4 threads (3x speedup).

+Using an order of magnitude less memory (just under 200MB), the cuckoo solver takes 32.8 seconds per proof attempt.
+Its multi-threading performance is less impressive though, with 2 threads still taking 25.6 seconds and 4 taking 20.5 seconds.

 I claim that these implementations are reasonably optimal, secondly, that trading off (less) memory for (more) running time, incurs at least one order of magnitude extra slowdown, and finally, that cuda_miner.cu is a reasonably optimal memory-efficient GPU miner.
-The latter runs about 4x faster on an NVIDA GTX 980 than on an Intel Core-i7 CPU.
+The latter runs about 4x faster on an NVIDA GTX 980 than cuckoo_miner on an Intel Core-i7 CPU.
 To that end, I offer the following bounties:

 CPU Speedup Bounties